sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/PlantUML.md

 ## How can I use PlantUML?

-There are two options to use PlantUML.
+There are two options for using PlantUML.
+You can:

-- You can use the PlantUML [online server](http://plantuml.com/plantuml).
+- Use the PlantUML [online server](http://plantuml.com/plantuml).
 Here you can generate diagrams on demand and refer back to them by a unique PlantUML URL.
 E.g. `http://www.plantuml.com/plantuml/png/<unique string here>`

-- You can install the tool locally on your PC.
+- Install the tool locally on your PC.
 This option may be useful if you want to generate diagrams offline.
 The tool can be operated by a GUI interface or by command line.
 Instructions for how to install the tool locally are in the next section.

 ## How to install PlantUML locally on Windows

 1. Firstly, you need to install [Java](https://www.java.com/en/download/).
 Make sure that you select the appropriate licence for your use during the installation process.
 2. Once Java is installed, download [plantUML.jar](http://sourceforge.net/projects/plantuml/files/plantuml.jar/download) and save it in a directory where you want to store your input text files and generated diagrams.

-## Using PlantUML locally
+## Use PlantUML locally

 Now you have PlantUML installed these are the ways that you can use it:

-### Using the GUI
+### Use the GUI

 1. To activate the GUI, double-click on the plantuml.jar file that you downloaded earlier.
   On the interface you see an empty file list.